rizwanahmed786508/diabetes-prediction-system/Diabetes_Prediction_System/README.md

 * BMI and Age show a moderate positive correlation with diabetes risk.
 * Pregnancies and Age are correlated with each other, as expected biologically.

-*(Replace the bullets above with your actual correlation values once confirmed from the notebook — approximate figures are fine, e.g., "Glucose correlates with Outcome at ~0.47.")*
+*(Replace with your actual correlation values once confirmed from the notebook — e.g., "Glucose correlates with Outcome at ~0.47.")*

 ### Feature Distribution
 ![Dataset Distribution](Diabetes_Prediction_System/images/distribution.png)